citusdata/citus_docs/admin_guide/cluster_management.rst

    * Total size of shards, rounded to a power of two
    * Whether Citus is running in Docker or natively

 Because Citus is an open-source PostgreSQL extension, the statistics reporting code is available for you to audit.
-See :code:`CitusMaintenanceDaemonMain` in `maintenanced.c <https://github.com/citusdata/citus/blob/master/src/backend/distributed/utils/maintenanced.c>`_ and the functions in `statistics_collection.c <https://github.com/citusdata/citus/blob/master/src/backend/distributed/utils/statistics_collection.c>`_.
+See `statistics_collection.c <https://github.com/citusdata/citus/blob/master/src/backend/distributed/utils/statistics_collection.c>`_.

 How to Opt Out
 --------------